Distributed Online Aggregative Optimization for Dynamic Multi-robot Coordination: Conclusions

 \section{Conclusions}

-In this paper, we focused on online instances of the emerging distributed constrained aggregative optimization framework.
-We proposed \algo/, a distributed algorithm to solve the online optimization problem that allows for time-varying feasible sets and aggregation rules.
-We perform a regret analysis of the scheme by which we conclude that, in the online case, the dynamic regret is bounded by a constant term and a linear term related to time variations, while in the static case (i.e. with constant cost and constraints), the solution estimates computed by agents converge with a linear rate to the optimal solution.
-Numerical computations confirmed the theoretical findings.
+In this paper, we focused on online instances of the distributed constrained aggregative optimization framework.
+We proposed \algo/, a distributed algorithm allows for time-varying feasible sets and aggregation rules.
+We perform a regret analysis of the scheme by which we conclude that the dynamic regret is bounded by a constant term and a term related to time variations, while in the static case, the solution estimates linearly converge to the optimal solution.
+Numerical computations confirmed our findings.

 \begin{appendix}